Tachypnea

 What are common causes of tachypnea?

-Can tachypnea be a sign of serious illness?
+Can tachypnea be a symptom of a serious condition?

 How is tachypnea diagnosed?